yangshunzhi1994/CNN-RIS/README.md

 # Expression-Clasification
-Making Accurate Object Detection at the Edge: Review and New Progress
+Making accurate object detection at the edge: review and new approach

 Datasets and AntCNN-G's trained models can be obtained in the following two ways：